From the AKC Alaskan Malamute Standard

 The Malamute standard is very clear.
 Blue eyes are not allowed in the breed under any circumstances.
 Many people have wondered why this particular characteristic is viewed so strongly.
 My understanding is that the disqualification was added to the standard many years ago after a “Malamute” was shown who had blue eyes and obvious Siberian Husky heritage.
 Since that time there have been numerous cases of pet stores selling both breeds and mixing up the paperwork, as well as blue eyed Malamutes registered by less reputable kennel clubs who are clearly Siberian mixes.

 Beyond that, there is a good genetic reason by blue eyes are a disqualification in Malamutes.
-The gene that causes blue eyes in Siberian Huskies is a very specific mutation that historically never occurred in the Malamute population.
+The dominant gene that causes blue eyes in Siberian Huskies is a very specific mutation that historically never occurred in the Malamute population.
 Blue eyes are never mentioned in the old literature prior to the introduction of the Siberian Husky.
-So while blue eyes do not appear to cause any issues from the standpoint of a dog being a good sled dog, they are a characteristic that simply should not occur genetically in Malamutes.
+So while the dominant gene that causes blue eyes does not cause any issues from the standpoint of a dog being a good sled dog, it is a characteristic that simply should not occur genetically in Malamutes.

 It is true that a random mutation could occur and a purebred Malamute could be born with blue eyes.
 Just as one could be born with a curly coat, or a ridge like a Ridgeback.
 The odds of the mutation for any of these characteristics occurring randomly in the breed are astronomically small.
 The FAR more likely explanation for true blue in a Malamutes eyes is that there is a medical issue, or that the dog has a Siberian in its pedigree and is not a purebred Malamute.
 Thus the reason for the characteristic being a disqualification in the standard.